Charaan27/BraunArray-multiplier-KS-adder/README.md

     ```

 ### Illustration
-The illustration of a 3-bit Kogge-Stone Adder is given below:
+The illustration of a 3-bit Kogge-Stone Adder is given below: (image taken from [here](https://www.researchgate.net/figure/3-bit-Kogge-stone-adder_fig1_269310519) - cited as reference 4 in [references](#References) section)

 <p align="center">
   <br>